The DECLARE statement specifies the storage space for a value of a specified data type and names the storage location for easy reference.

 Applicability

 This topic applies only to OceanBase Database Enterprise Edition.
-OceanBase Database Community Edition provides only the MySQL mode.
+OceanBase Database Community Edition provides only MySQL mode.

 NOT NULL constraint

-You can apply the NOT NULL constraint to a scalar variable or constant, or to a scalar component of a composite variable or constant.
+You can apply the NOT NULL constraint to a scalar variable or constant or to a scalar component of a composite variable or constant.

-When you implicitly or explicitly specify the NOT NULL constraint for a scalar variable in a declaration, you must assign an initial value to it.
-This is because the default initial value of a scalar variable is NULL.
+You can specify NOT NULL implicitly or explicitly for a scalar variable.
+If you specify NOT NULL, you must assign an initial value to the variable (because the default initial value of a scalar variable is NULL).

-PL treats any zero-length string as a NULL value, including the return values of character functions and BOOLEAN expressions.
+PL/SQL treats any zero-length string as a NULL value, including the return values of character functions and BOOLEAN expressions.

 Declare variables